Lab 2: Browser DevToolsWinter 2025

 Document() Interface methods page.

-part3.html is a short page that contains information on US states, cities and counties.
-Please open this page in the Firefox GUI.
+part2.html is a short page that contains information on US states, cities and counties.
+Please open this page in your browser.
 After the page has loaded, open the Development Tools suite and navigate to the Console tab.
 Here, you will write commands to target specific parts of the HTML content.

-Task 5 Write a command that returns all elements with the class name state.
+Task 4 Write a command that returns all elements with the class name state.
 It should return an HTMLCollection of length 3.
-After ensuring your command’s correctness, copy your command into task5.js after let answer =.
+After ensuring your command’s correctness, copy your command into task4.js after let answer =.

-Task 6 Write a command that returns all <h1> elements.
+Task 5 Write a command that returns all <h1> elements.
 It should return an NodeList of length 3.
-After ensuring your command’s correctness, copy your command into task6.js after let answer =.
+After ensuring your command’s correctness, copy your command into task5.js after let answer =.

-Task 7 Write a command that returns the third child element of the counties div.
+Task 6 Write a command that returns the third child element of the counties div.
 It should return a div of class ‘county’, and the heading of thatdiv should be Suffolk County.
-After ensuring your command’s correctness, copy your command into task7.js after let answer =.
+After ensuring your command’s correctness, copy your command into task6.js after let answer =.

 Hint: to access the children of the div with the id ‘counties’, use the .children property